learn-co-curriculum/booleans-ruby-readme/README.md

 ## Objectives

-- Understand true and false
+1. Understand the concept of Boolen values
+2. Learn how to use boolean operators and understand what their return values are
+3. Learn how to use comparison operators and understand what their return values are

 ## Booleans

 We've already learned a bit about the boolean (true/false) data type.
 Boolean refers to the values of `true` and `false` which are their very own data types in Ruby.
 Every appearance, or instance, of `true` in a Ruby program is an instance of TrueClass.
 Every appearance of `false` in a Ruby program is an instance of FalseClass.

-For now, we don't need to understand the conecpt of classes in depth.
+For now, we don't need to understand the concept of classes in depth.
 Just know that classes serve as templates for Ruby objects.
 Think of TrueClass and FalseClass like cookie cutters––there is a TrueClass cookie cutter and a FalseClass cookie cutter and every appearance of `true` or `false` is like a cookie made with the respective cookie cutter.

 ## Boolean Operators

-How to we create boolean values in a Ruby program?
+How do we create boolean values in a Ruby program?
 Well, you can actually type `true` or `false` *or* we can write statements that *return* `true` or `false`.
 Now that we understand the concept of "truthiness"––i.e., that certain types of data are "truthy" and certain others are "falsey"––we can understand how to write such statements.

 We already know that Strings are one type of data that are "truthy".
 Drop into IRB and use the `!!`, double bang operator, to determine that in fact, the string `"hi"` is "truthy":